shinmorino/sqaod/README.md

 Collections of solvers/annealers for simulated quantum annealing on CPU and CUDA(NVIDIA GPU).

-## Project status (as of 4/7)
+## Project status (as of 4/22)
-Alpha1 has been released on 4/7.<BR>
+Alpha2 has been released on 4/22.<BR>
-Implementation is already stable and performant.
-I'm still staying at alpha just for possible minor API changes.<BR>
+ * important fixes and updates:
+   - Fixed: In alpha1, CPU/CUDA annealers with FP32 did not work due to incorrect numerical type conversion in python c-extension.
+In alpha2, this issue has been fixed and tested.
+   - API change : set_x() is used to set initial bit vectors to annealers in alpha1.
+In alpha2, set_q() is used intead.
+The set_q() accepts one spin vector or an array of spin vectors.
+   - Several fixes in python code and c-extensions.
+   - Current versions are 1.0.1 for debs and 1.0.1a1 for whl in pypi.

+The next release is Beta1 planned in the end of this month.<BR>
 Please visit milestones [here](https://github.com/shinmorino/sqaod/milestones?direction=asc&sort=due_date&state=open) for further development plan.

 ## Installation
-Here's an instruction to install alpha1 binary distribution of sqaod.
-Alpha1 binary distribuion is provided only for Ubuntu 16.04.<BR>
+Here's an instruction to install alpha2 binary distribution of sqaod.
+Alpha2 binary distribuion is provided only for Ubuntu 16.04.<BR>
 If you want to use other Linux distribution, currently you need to build from source.
 See wiki, [Build from source](https://github.com/shinmorino/sqaod/wiki/Build-from-source).<BR>
 Or if you need a binary distribution for your linux distro, please file a request to [Issues](https://github.com/shinmorino/sqaod/issues).
 Windows version and/or docker images are possible as well.